su2code/su2code.github.io/_docs_v7/Physical-Definition.md

 | `NEMO_EULER`, `NEMO_NAVIER_STOKES` | 7.0.0 |

 The physical definition for the thermochemical nonequilibrium (NEMO) solvers is similar to the compressible solvers, but with additional parameters to specify.
 The free-stream values are not only used as boundary conditions for the `MARKER_FAR` option, but also for initialization and non-dimensionalization.
 That means even if you don't have any farfield BCs in your problem, it might be important to prescribe physically meaningful values for the options.

+### Free-Stream Temperatures ###

+Thermodynamic state is specified using the same options as the compressible solver, with the addition of the free-stream electronic temperature.
+This can be specified using the `FREESTREAM_TEMPERATURE_VE` option in the config file.
+For a free-stream in equilibrium, this is typically the same value as specified in the `FREESTREAM_TEMPERATURE` option.

 ### Chemical Composition and Mass Fractions ###